JarlTuxen/2-semester-gitbook/topics/Thymeleaf.md

   - The method returns a list of 4 e-mails
 - Refactor the template such that all e-mails are displayed

-## Exercise 2

-Finish the FreeMoneyNoScam application with the following requirements fulfilled:

-- A user should be able to register their e-mail by a POST-request and a simple form
-  - The e-mail should be saved in a database
-- A user should be able to see all registered e-mails on a seperate template

 ## Advanced (Optional)

 Write an application that: